dbochicchio/vera-VirtualDevices/README.md

 Temperature setpoints are supported, but only as cosmetic feature.
 Experimental setpoints support is added.

-External temperature sensor can be specified with *urn:bochicchio-com:serviceId:VirtualHeater1*/*TemperatureDevice*.
+> **Remarks**: An external temperature sensor could be specified with *urn:bochicchio-com:serviceId:VirtualHeater1*/*TemperatureDevice*.
 If specified, the thermostat will copy its temperature from an external device.
 If omitted, you can update the corresponding variable of the thermostat using HTTP call or LUA code.

 ### Sensors (Door, Leak, Motion, Smoke, CO, Glass Break, Freeze or Binary Sensor)
 - Upnp Device Filename/Device File: